go-monk/htmx-and-templ/README.md

 }
 ```

-Before sending the page to the browser (or other HTTP client), we replace `{{.Paragraph}}` in data from the `page.html` with the current time.
+Before sending the page to the browser (or other HTTP client), we replace the `{{.Paragraph}}` part in data from the `page.html` with the current time.
 Cool!

 However, to refresh the time, we need to reload the whole page.
 What if we don’t want to do that?
 What if we want to refresh just part of the page — the variable part?
-This is called AJAX (Asynchronous JavaScript and ~~XML~~ — it’s mostly JSON these days) in web parlance.
+This is called AJAX in web parlance: Asynchronous JavaScript and XML (it’s mostly JSON not XML these days).
 AJAX allows your web page to communicate with the server without a full reload.
 It's commonly used in modern web apps for smooth, dynamic user experiences.

 # 3) htmx